-Catalan is spoken in the northeastern region of Catalonia, of which Barcelona is the capital.
+Catalan comes from the northeastern region of Catalonia, of which Barcelona is the capital.
 It is the co-official language along with Castellano.
 While everyone from Barcelona understands Spanish, they will likely respond to you in Catalan.
 Many restaurant menus and signs however, remain in Spanish or consist of both languages.

 Basque is spoken in the northern Basque country region of Spain, and some parts of Navarra, another autonomous region in the north.
 Well-known Basque cities include the gastronomical capital San Sebastian, and Bilbao, which houses the Guggenheim Museum.
 While plenty of signs, menus and posters around the major Basque cities are in the Basque language, you will still hear plenty of people speaking Spanish; there’s no need to fret about trying to pick up Euskera as a visitor.
 The language itself isn’t Latin-based so it’s vastly different from the other dialects in Spain.

-Galician is spoken in Galicia, the northwestern region of Spain right above Portugal.
+People speak Galician in Galicia, the northwestern region of Spain right above Portugal.
 It is the co-official language in the region along with Castellano.

 2. Spanish food is spicy just like Mexican food

 Spanish food is completely different from Mexican or any other Latin American cuisine.
-Hot sauce is not commonly used in Spanish cooking, not even as a condiment.
-The bottles of hot sauce you do find at supermarkets are bland compared to the spiciness of Mexican dishes.
+Hot sauce is not common in Spanish cooking, not even as a condiment.
+The bottles of hot sauce at supermarkets are bland in comparison to the spiciness of Mexican dishes.
 Most Spaniards I know do not (and cannot) eat spicy food.

 3. All Spaniards love bullfighting

 Bullfighting is certainly one of Spain’s long-standing traditions and draws enormous crowds, but its popularity has slowly declined — and controversiality risen — in light of burgeoning movements against animal cruelty.
-It is illegal in the Canary Islands, and was also banned in Catalonia in 2010 (primarily for political reasons associated with the Spanish nation and Franco regime, although Spain’s court revoked it in 2016).
+It is illegal in the Canary Islands.
+It’s also illegal in Catalonia in 2010, though partly for political reasons.

-These days, the sport is most popular mainly in the south of Spain, the region around Madrid and the northern region of Navarra, where the internationally renowned San Fermín (Running of the Bulls) festival in Pamplona is held every July.
+These days, the sport is most popular mainly in the south of Spain, the region around Madrid, and the northern region of Navarra.
+This is where the San Fermín (Running of the Bulls) festival runs in Pamplona every July.

 Given all that, the average Spaniard has likely never been to a bullfight.
 As for the residents of Pamplona, many locals actually leave town around San Fermín in July, having developed a distaste for the influx of tourists and price hikes in restaurants and bars.